-Answer: Buy and bail is the result of buying a new home with the intention of bailing on the old.
+Buy and bail is the result of buying a new home with the intention of sending the former home into foreclosure.
 It is considered mortgage fraud.
-Even extenuating circumstances do not give a home owner the right to commit mortgage fraud.
+Even extenuating circumstances do not give a homeowner the right to commit mortgage fraud.

 - The real estate agent led the buyer to believe that home values can never fall.
 In markets where values fall and the buyer has invested little or nothing toward equity, the home can be worth less than the amount owed to the bank.

 - The bank might have promised the buyer that a refinance would always be an option and then changed lending guidelines, which made obtaining a new loan impossible.